ggdaltoso/M101JS/README.md

 npm install
 node app.js

-// Open your browser and navigate do http://localhost:3000 and you will see:
+// Open your browser and navigate to http://localhost:3000.
+You will see:
 // Hello, Agent 007.
 ```